 If mangoes are not in season, make the same with peaches and pineapples.
 Winter salad tastes great with stone fruit or plums.
 If you can't find peaches, make an apple salsa.

 I find it very refreshing.
-It is also great way to up your energy mid-day along with a glass of blueberry spinach smoothie.
+It is also great way to up your energy mid-day.

 How long does mango salsa last in the fridge?

 Since it contains onions, it should be finished within few hours.

 - 1 tablespoon lemon juice

 - Mix mango, cucumber, onion in bowl with chopped mint leaves.